Xylopyrographer/STAC/Documentation/Developer/IMU_Calibration_Methodology.md

 ### Step 4: Identify Device Home Rotation

-From Step 3, we now know which of the 4 rotations produces the pattern's starting point.
+From Step 3, we now know which measurement matched the pattern's starting point (position 0).

-For Pattern 1: Device home is the rotation where (boardX ≈ -1g, boardY ≈ 0g)
+For Pattern 1: Pattern position 0 occurs where (boardX ≈ -1g, boardY ≈ 0g)

-For Pattern 2: Device home is the rotation where (boardX ≈ +1g, boardY ≈ 0g)
+For Pattern 2: Pattern position 0 occurs where (boardX ≈ +1g, boardY ≈ 0g)

-**Device home** = rotation index (0, 1, 2, or 3) where this occurs.
+**Device home** = rotation index (0, 1, 2, or 3) where pattern position 0 occurs.

+**Important:** Device home can be any of the 4 rotation positions depending on which orientation the user chose during calibration.
+The calibration tool adapts all calculations to treat the chosen home as physical 0°.

 ### Step 5: Measure Display Rotation Offset